Premios Oye! 2008

-The 7th Annual Premios Oye! took place at the Foro Monumental in Zacatecas, Zacatecas on November 26, 2008.
+The seventh Premios Oye! took place at the Foro Monumental in Zacatecas, Zacatecas on November 26, 2008.
 The nominees were announced on September 29 with Vicente Fernández receiving 5 nominations, followed by Julieta Venegas and Juanes with 4 each one, with 3 each one, Amandititita and Ximena Sariñana.
 Miguel Bosé will be awarded by the Academia Nacional de la Música en México for his 31 years or career.
 The voting process is certified by PricewaterhouseCoopers.